yomorun/yomo/README.md

 ```

 Congratulations!
-You have done your first YoMo application.
+You have done your first YoMo Stream Function.

 ## 🧩 Interop